 ABBREVIATED RULES:

 NO PURCHASE NECESSARY.
-Sweepstakes runs from 06/08/16 at 12:01 a.m.
-ET to 06/30/16 at
+Sweepstakes runs from 08/28/17 at 12:01 a.m.
+ET to 09/06/17 at 2:00 p.m.
+ET.

-11:59 pm ET.
 Open only to legal residents of Florida, 18+ as of entry date.
 Void where prohibited & outside listed counties.
 Excludes sponsors employees & their immediate family members.
-To enter, complete entry form at lechedeflorida.com.
+To enter, complete entry form at floridamilk.com.
 Limit 1 entry per person/email.
-Grand Prize: one family pack of four annual passes to the Crayola Experience in Orlando.
-Est. Retail value: $139.96.
+Grand prize winner for each location will receive four tickets for the meet and greet of Laurie Hernandez on Thursday October 12th 2017 in either Orlando, FL or October 19th 2017 in Jacksonville.
+Winner must use the show tickets to get into the meet and greet.
+Approximate retail value: $400.
+In addition, there will be one second and one third prize winner per location that will each receive 4 tickets to the Southern Women’s Show in either Orlando, FL, October 12-15 2017 or in Jacksonville, FL, October 19-22, 2017.
+Approximate Retail Value: $50.
 Odds of winning depend on # of eligible entries.
 Other restrictions apply.
-For full rules visit lechedeflorida.com.
+For full rules visit floridamilk.com.
 Sponsor: Florida Dairy Farmers, 1003 Orienta Ave., Altamonte Springs, FL 32701.